Tearful Neymar finds his spark just in time for Brazil

 This was just his fourth appearance since breaking a bone in his foot against Marseille in February and only the second time he has completed the full 90 minutes.

-Brazil coach Tite has admitted Neymar could need five games under his belt to get back to his best.
+Brazil coach Tite has admitted his star man could need five games under his belt to get back to his best.

+"He needs some time to resume his high standard.
+Before then there is a team that has to be strong and not depend on him," said Tite.

 There remains the risk the South Americans will have boarded their plane home by the time he peaks again.